linz/argo-tasks/README.md

 ### group

-group a input list into a array of arrays
+group an input list into an array of arrays
 ```bash
 group --size 2 "a" "b" "c" '["1","2","3"]'
 # [["a","b"], ["c","1"], ["2", "3"]]